Ana Sortun: Biography

 After she graduated from La Varenne Ecole de Cuisine de Paris, she came to Massachusetts to open Moncef Meddeb’s Argo Bistro followed by stints, in the early 1990s, at 8 Holyoke and Casablanca, both in Harvard Square.
-The eponymous Oleana opened in 2001.
+Her restaurant Oleana opened in 2001.

-Her husband, Chris Kurth, owns Siena Farms, named after their daughter.
+Her husband, Chris Kurth, owns Siena Farms, in Sudbury, Massachusetts, where they live.
+The farm is named for their daughter and supplies produce for Oleana.

 Restaurants

 In addition to Oleana, she opened Sofra Bakery with a partner Maura Kilpatrick in 2008.
-The idea behind Sofra was to have both a retail store and an "informal Middle Easter café." the farm supplies produce for Oleana.
-It is located in Sudbury, Massachusetts, and it is where they live.
+Sofra has both a retail store and an "informal Middle Eastern café."

-2013 was when she partnered with Chef de Cuisine Cassie Piuma to open a Meyhane named Sarma in Somerville, Massachusetts.
+In 2013, she partnered with Chef de Cuisine Cassie Piuma to open a meyhane, Sarma, in Somerville, Massachusetts.

 Honors and awards

 Sortun received the 2005 James Beard Award for Best Chef in the Northeast.